ilius/pyglossary/README.md

 ## UI (User Interface) selection

-When you run PyGlossary without any command-line arguments or options/flags, PyGlossary tries to find PyGI and open the Gtk3-based interface.
-If it fails, it tries to find Tkinter and open the Tkinter-based interface.
+When you run PyGlossary without any command-line arguments or options/flags, PyGlossary tries to find PyGI and open Gtk3-based interface.
+If it fails, it tries to find Tkinter and open Tkinter-based interface.
 If that fails, it tries to find `prompt_toolkit` and run interactive command-line interface.
 And if none of these libraries are found, it exits with an error.

-But you can explicitly determine the user interface type using `--ui`
+But you can explicitly select user interface type using `--ui`

-- `python3 main.py --ui=gtk`
+- `./main.py --ui=gtk`
-- `python3 main.py --ui=tk`
+- `./main.py --ui=tk`
-- `python3 main.py --ui=cmd`
+- `./main.py --ui=cmd`

 ## Installation on Windows